bestwebsoft/google-captcha-recaptcha-wordpress-plugin/readme.txt

 1. Google Captcha Settings page.
 2. Comments form with Google Captcha.
 3. Login form with Google Captcha.
+4. Login form with Google Captcha version 2.
-4. Lost password form with Google Captcha.
+5. Lost password form with Google Captcha.
-5. Registration form with Google Captcha.
+6. Registration form with Google Captcha.
-6. Contact form with Google Captcha.
+7. Contact form with Google Captcha.

 == Changelog ==

+= V1.12 - 20.01.2015 =
+* NEW : The Bulgarian language file is added.
+* Update : We added the check of the "allow_url_fopen" option in PHP settings.
+* Update : We added style for forms that use captcha v2.

 = V1.11 - 30.12.2014 =
 * Update : New Google Captcha version is added.